 |Part-time study available||Yes|

-Research in the Department of English brings the core values of our discipline - textual scholarship, critical and theoretical analysis, contextual knowledge - to the dynamic, changing field of literary and cultural study.
+Research in the Department of English brings the core values of our discipline - textual scholarship, critical and theoretical analysis, and contextual knowledge - to the dynamic and changing field of English literary studies.
 We cover the full chronological range, from the medieval to the contemporary period, with many colleagues engaged in interdisciplinary research.